-(b) Usable pervious open space shall be provided on at least 10 percent of a development site consistent with Chapter 407, Article V, Open Space.
-Natural and landscaped open spaces or transitional development and design practices shall be provided to adequately integrate development along the edges of different land use categories Standards for landscaping design practices and criteria for the required open space are provided in article IV and article V, respectively, of chapter 407.
+(b) Usable pervious open space shall be provided on at least 20 10 percent of a development site consistent with Chapter 407, Article V, Open Space.
+Natural and landscaped open spaces or transitional development and design practices shall be provided to adequately integrate development along the edges of different land use categories.
+Standards for landscaping design practices and criteria for the required 20 percent pervious open space are provided in article IV and article V, respectively, of chapter 407.